 Our technology is designed to provide our customers with precise, real-time decision-making and measurement data across their digital advertising campaigns.
-Our proprietary technology evaluates more than 5 billion digital ads displayed each day, measuring whether each one is delivered in the intended geography and in a brand-safe, fraud-free and viewable environment.
+Our proprietary technology analyzes more than 5 billion digital ad transactions each day, measuring whether ads are delivered in a fraud-free, brand-free environment and are fully viewable in the intended geography.
 We own or perpetually license all aspects of our software which we have built to be flexibly implemented on a variety of environments, allowing us to minimize cost while delivering the latency, growth and privacy needs of our global customers.